Reading Homework: The 40 Book Challenge

 In closing, I hope your child finds at least 40 inspiring, funny, informative, and memorable books to enjoy this year!
 Thank you for your support with this challenge at home!

-** We will do regular 40 book goal setting and progress checks (twice each nine week period)
+** We will do regular 40 book goal setting and progress checks (each nine week period)